All Episodes

 And everyone looked at me like I was crazy.

-Apparently, I was you know, you're not crazy if you're correct.
+Apparently, I was, you know, you're not crazy if you're correct.

-You know what blows my mind is how you know Snowden had that major his famous relief, release, you know, leak.
+You know what blows my mind is how, you know, Snowden had that major, his famous relief, release, you know, leak.

-And 10 years go by, and it comes out that the NSA is listening to the uh Tucker Carlson's emails, and I'm like, you guys are surprised.
+And 10 years go by, and it comes out that the NSA is listening to Tucker Carlson's emails.

-Like this literally leaked 10 years ago that they're listening to all of our emails.
+Like, this literally leaked 10 years ago that they're listening to all of our emails.

 Like, what the hell?

-Like, why why are you why are you outraged now?
+Like, why are you outraged now?

-Like they they're always doing this, and I just think people don't care until it happens directly to them or someone that they follow.
+And I just think people don't care until it happens directly to them or someone that they follow.

-Like it's so it's so transparently clear that what they're doing is they're trying to remove a duly elected president.
+Like, it's so, it's so transparently clear that what they're doing is they're trying to remove a duly elected president.

-I I think I'd like to see what's going on in Arizona.
+I think I'd like to see what's going on in Arizona.

 I want to find out what happens with all that stuff.

-So when do you have a cause of action if you can't bring it before you're aggrieved and then after you're aggrieved, you don't have anything to be pissed off about?
+If you can't bring it before you're aggrieved, and then after you're aggrieved, you don't have anything to be pissed off about.

-So I mean, and that was John Roberts.
+So, I mean, and that was John Roberts.

 Hell of a guy.